nicolaspearson/chatbot/README.md

 ## Frontend

 The frontend was built using ReactJS.
-See the `README` in the frontend directory.
+See the `README` in the frontend directory for further details.

 ### Running the project